Advance decisions to refuse medical treatment can be made by people over 18.

-More information on your right to refuse treatment is available on the NHS Choices website.
+More information on your right to refuse treatment is available on the NHS website.